-Massage butter or body butter is so named because it’s a very similar type of substance to the butter we eat.
+Massage butter or body butter is so named because it’s a very similar type of substance to the butter we spread on toast.
 It consists mostly of natural fats and carrier oils that are solid or semi-solid at room temperature.
 This allows it to melt into a liquified, oily substance when warmed up by body heat.

-Another distinction of massage butter is that it contains no water, unlike lotions and creams.
-There also tend to be fewer unnatural ingredients in body butters.
-In fact, you can even make your own massage butter from these natural ingredients.
+Another distinction of massage butter is that, unlike lotions and creams, it contains no water.
+Body butters also tend to contain fewer unnatural ingredients.
+In fact, you can even make your own massage butter from a selection of natural ingredients.

 Uses and Benefits Of Massage Butter

-It’s also great for rehydrating and reconditioning your skin after exfoliation.
+Massage butter is great for rehydrating and reconditioning skin after exfoliation.
 This will prevent the exfoliated skin from drying out and becoming rough or flaky.

-Lastly, it’s oily consistency makes it perfect for therapeutic massages, like deep tissue massage.
+Lastly, its oily consistency makes it perfect for therapeutic massages, particularly deep tissue massage.
 It provides the perfect amount of lubrication for you to massage deeply without rubbing the skin raw.

 How is Massage Butter Different From Massage Cream?

-Massage creams are sort of a middle ground between lotions and butters.
+Massage creams enjoy a kind of middle ground between lotions and butters.
 They are thinner than body butter but thicker and more oily than lotion.

-Creams do contain water, though not as much as lotions, and are made thicker than lotions using a thickening agent like beeswax or xanthan gum.
+Creams do contain water, though not as much as lotions, and are made thicker than lotions using thickening agents like beeswax or xanthan gum.
 They may or may not contain natural butters.